rackms/docs-gcp/docs/access-and-permissions/index.rst

 access unless necessary, and then grant it at the most granular level possible is necessary to ensure unintentional access is not granted.

-In order to ensure that your Aviator or Service Blocks projects meet this permissions model, Rackspace may periodically audit the permissions being passed to the project and require adjustments to utilize the least permissive model.
+To ensure that your Aviator or Service Blocks projects meet this permissions model, Rackspace might periodically audit the permissions being passed to the project and require adjustments to use the least permissive model.

 Service Accounts
 ^^^^^^^^^^^^^^^^

-Rackspace will add a service account with the Project Owner role to each of your GCP projects that we manage: ``automation@rackspace-mgcp.iam.gserviceaccount.com``.
+Rackspace adds a service account with the Project Owner role to each of your GCP projects that we manage: ``automation@rackspace-mgcp.iam.gserviceaccount.com``.

-Additionally, we will grant these service accounts access with the following roles to enable support tooling for all Aviator and Service Blocks projects:
+Additionally, we grant these service accounts access with the following roles to enable support tooling for all Aviator and Service Blocks projects:

 - ``resource-observer@rackspace-mgcp.iam.gserviceaccount.com``